AEMBOT/FRC_2018/CONVENTIONS.md

 a++;
 d = !e;
 ```
 SMB's Thoughts: Organize expressions in a self-documenting way, and for readibility.
 Don't be rigid.
-Long expressions can extra long with too many spaces.
+Long expressions can extra be long with too many spaces.
 Rule of thumb: spaces around binary + and -, no spaces for binary * and /, which parallels their precedence.
 Break
 calculations into subexpressions using temporary variables.

 Blocks should be logically seperated with line breaks as appropiate: